 In Your Neighborhood

 - Join your local “Friends of” group.
-Use the Philadelphia School District School Finder tool to find your neighborhood school.
-Then, check Philly School News’ ever-expanding list of Friends groups to see if yours is listed.
-If not, try your local civic association, which may have an education committee.
+Use the Philadelphia School District School Finder tool to find your neighborhood school—simply type in your zip code to find out.
+Then, follow the School District of Philadelphia on Facebook and Twitter to get live updates.
+Try your local civic association, which may have an education committee.
 Otherwise, call the school for info.

 - Create your own “Friends of” group.
 The Crosstown Coalition, a group of local civic associations, has developed a “Friends of Starter Kit,” a comprehensive guide by experienced school group leaders on how to navigate your local school, the District, and the neighborhood to ensure your group is successful.
 The first thing they’ll say: Make sure you are working with the school principal, not around her.
 (Read more about the Crosstown Coalition.)